Source code for pytheory.tones

 [docs] def transpose(self, semitones: int) -> Tone: """Return a new Tone transposed by the given number of semitones.
 Alias for ``tone + semitones`` / ``tone - semitones``.
 Positive values transpose up, negative values transpose down. """ return self.add(semitones)

-[docs] def circle_of_fifths(self) -> list[Tone]: """The 12 tones of the circle of fifths starting from this tone.
-Each step ascends by a perfect fifth (7 semitones).
-After 12 steps you return to the starting tone.
+[docs] def circle_of_fifths(self) -> list[Tone]: """The circle of fifths starting from this tone.
+Each step ascends by a perfect fifth (7 semitones in 12-TET).
+After N steps (where N = number of tones in the system) you return to the starting tone.
 The circle of fifths is the backbone of Western harmony — it determines key signatures, chord relationships, and modulation paths.
-Clockwise = add sharps: C → G → D → A → E → B → F# → ...
-Counter-clockwise = add flats (see ``circle_of_fourths``).
-Returns: A list of 12 Tones. """ tones: list[Tone] = [] t = self for _ in range(12): tones.append(t) t = t.add(7) return tones
+Returns: A list of Tones (12 for Western, N for other systems). """ n = len(self.system.tones) # Perfect fifth: the closest approximation to 3:2 ratio fifth = round(n * 7 / 12) # 7 in 12-TET, 11 in 19-TET, 18 in 31-TET tones: list[Tone] = [] t = self for _ in range(n): tones.append(t) t = t.add(fifth) return tones

 @property def frequency(self) -> float: """The frequency of this tone in Hz (equal temperament, A4=440).
 The result is cached after the first computation. """ if self._frequency is None: self._frequency = self.pitch() return self._frequency